 Taos – Pueblo Bonito Inn Room #5

 New Mexico Lodging is Always Popular.
-Our Taos room is a comfortable ground floor room which has a hand carved sunburst queen bed; maple floors; natural colored vigas; corner kiva fireplace; nichos throughout; Taos-style chair; Indian drum; large walk-in closet; private bath with tub and shower; wooden table with 2 chairs; flat screen cable TV; Wifi; phone; outside portal; and an antique 1930’s kitchen unit (non-operable, but adds character!).
+Our Taos room is a comfortable ground floor room which has a king-sized walnut bed; maple floors; original vigas; corner kiva fireplace; nichos throughout; Taos-style chair; Indian drum; large walk-in closet; private bath with a walk-in shower; wooden table with 2 chairs; flat screen cable TV; and high-speed Wifi.
+Fireplace usage fees apply.

 A Brief Background of the Taos People

 Taos Indians have lived in the Taos Valley of New Mexico for over 800 years.
 When the Spanish arrived in Taos Valley in 1540, they believed that they had found the fabled golden city of Cibola.
 The pueblos that the Taos live in are made of adobe.
 This is earth mixed with water and straw then formed into bricks and dried.
 The Taos have always been a religious people viewing their spirituality as a way of establishing harmony with the universe.
 The Taos pueblo is proud and fiercely independent.
 They have for years enforced a policy that forbids marriage outside the Pueblo.
 This has served to maintain the bloodline of this people.
 Their strong sense of community has also maintained their sense of tribal identity.
 The people have a tradition of secrecy which has kept many of their sacred beliefs and customs from the outside world.
 Taos Pueblo today stands as the largest surviving multistoried Pueblo structure in the United States.

 Pueblo Bonito Bed and Breakfast Inn, 138 W. Manhattan, Santa Fe, New Mexico.
 Located in Santa Fe’s historic downtown district.